guns/vim-clojure-static/README.markdown

 ### `g:clojure_align_multiline_strings`

-When indenting multiline strings, align subsequent lines to the column after the opening quote, instead of the same column.
+Align subsequent lines in multiline strings to the column after the opening quote, instead of the same column.

 For example: